FunGeST/Palimpsest/README.md

 Dependencies
 ========
+To add indel mutation categories we use a python script that is embedded in the R function `annotate_VCF()`.
+For this to work the function must be run in a Unix environment (i.e. Mac or Linux) with python 2.7 installed.
+The other aspects of the `annotate_VCF()` function, and indeed all other functions, work on a Windows operating system.
+The indel aspect of this function also requires you to have a FASTA file compatable with the input VCF genome (including position and chromosome names) accessible in your local environment.
+If you only wish to work on SBS/DBS/SV signatures you can skip this step.

-The R package "bedr" is required to perform structural variant signature analysis.
+The R package _bedr_ is required to perform structural variant signature analysis.
 The bedr API gives access to "BEDTools" and offers additional utilities for genomic region processing.
 To gain the functionality of bedr package you will need to have the [BEDTools](http://bedtools.readthedocs.io/en/latest/content/installation.html) program installed and in your default PATH.

-To add indel mutation categories we use a python script that is called by the R function "annotate_VCF()".
-For this to work the VCF must be annotated in a Unix environment (i.e. Mac or Linux) with python 2.7 installed.
-The other aspects of this function, and indeed all other functions, work in on a Windows operating system.

 Input files
 ========
-Palimpsest requires 3 mandatory input files -- a **mutational catalogue** file (mut_data) describing somatic mutations in the tumor series, a **copy number alteration** file (cna_data) providing genome-wide absolute copy number estimates, and a minimal **sample annotation** file (annot_data) indicating gender and tumor purity.
+Palimpsest requires 3 mandatory input files -- a **mutational catalogue** file (vcf) describing somatic mutations in the tumour series, a **copy number alteration** file (cna_data) providing genome-wide absolute copy number estimates, and a minimal **sample annotation** file (annot_data) indicating gender and tumour purity.

 **The input files should have the following columns (the header is required, but the order of the columns can change).
 Example input files are provided with the package.**